MILFORD, Mass. (AP/WHDH) — Police continue to search for the driver who struck and killed a young boy in Milford over the weekend before taking off.

 Police said the driver continued on without stopping after hitting Jonathan, who may have dropped a toy in the street.

 Police released surveillance images of a bright red Scion xB with tinted windows and black wheels they believe was involved.
 The vehicle may also have some front-end damage.

 Milford Police Chief Thomas O’Loughlin had a message for the suspect: “Give us a call.
 We’re coming for you.”

 Family members said Jonathan loved the character Woody from the movie “Toy Story” and the Teenage Mutant Ninja Turtles.
-He loved playing soccer and was supposed to start kindergarten this year.
 They said his parents plan to lay him to rest in their native home of Ecuador.

 “Can you please turn yourself in?
 We need justice, this little boy didn’t deserve to pass away,” said relative Raquel Tacuri, when asked what she would like to say to the driver.